There is joy to be had by deciding what you want to create in your life, setting a goal to achieve it, and knocking it out.

-When there is a goal you do not reach in by the deadline, it is time to reassess whether it’s still relevant to keep it on the list for the next year.
+Keep this in mind too.
+When there is a goal you don’t reach by the deadline, it’s time to reassess whether that goal is still relevant and whether to keep it on next year’s list.
 If it is, no harm done, you just estimated wrong about when you could get it accomplished.
-So put it on the list again and spend time feeling what it will be like to reach that goal.
-Then try again.
-If it is no longer relevant to you, then let it go without worrying about it any further.
-Turns out it was just not important enough in the grander scheme of things.
+So put it on the list again and spend time feeling what it will be like to reach that goal while trying again.

-Living in the moment and being fully present is also a critical idea to remember when goal setting.
-It can be easy to be distracted with anticipating a future goal or accomplishment that you must achieve before you can move on or allow happiness in your life.
-But, there is no need to be unhappy seeking a time in the future when all is will be accomplished.
-Even though it is important to outline goals and work towards accomplishments, it is also imperative to learn to enjoy the process.
+Living in the moment and being fully present is a critical point to remember when goal setting.
+It can be easy to be distracted by anticipating a future goal or accomplishment that you must achieve before allowing happiness in your life, but be happy now!
+Even though it is good to outline goals and work towards achievements, it’s most important to enjoy the process.

 Goal setting is about creating more of how you want to feel in your life.
 Set goals to feel good and make your life better even while working to achieve them.
 If a goal feels as if it will inspire an adventure in your life that you want to participate in, it deserves to be one of your goals.